Spitfire-Frozone/Dungeons-and-Dragons/The-Occult-Auction-1o3_Notes4Tom.md

 - Chester Forrest - Lumberjack, Carpenter

 ## Between the Adventures
 Eleanor found a new dinosaur on the dig that we did after the last encounter.
-The Doyouthinkhesaurus (Editors Note: Dewphinkisaurus is how I would imagine this was actually called).
+The Doyouthinkhesaurus (Editors Note: Dewphinkesaurus is how I would imagine this was actually called).
 She assembled the bones into the order she thought was right and brought it back to the Worthlap Museum where it is a instant success.
 The museum is now flush with cash.
 Prof McTavish is overjoyed with this.
 He has invited you and the team to come visit, he has a special job for us by way of reward.

 ----------
 ----------